The Iron Stove: Synopsis

 She comes upon a castle where the prince is to be married, as he believes her to have died, and takes a job as a maid.
-One night she cracks nut and finds inside it a dress.
+One night she cracks a nut and finds inside it a dress.
 She finds that each nut holds a dress and each dress is more beautiful than the last.
 The prince's bride asks to buy the first dress, but instead the princess offers a trade.
 In exchange for the dress, she will be allowed to spend one night in the prince's room.
 That night the bride gives the prince a sleeping drink so that he sleeps through the night and the princess cannot reveal to him who she is.
 She weeps and the servants overhear.
 The second night the princess makes the same bargain with the bride but again the bride gives the prince a sleeping drink so that he sleeps through the night.
 As the princess weeps, the servants again hear.
 On the third night the princess trades the last dress for a chance to spend the night in the prince's room.
 Again the bride gives the prince a sleeping drink but this time the servants have told the prince of the princess' sorrowful pleas, and he does not drink.
 When the princess begins to weep, he reveals that he is awake and knows that she isn't dead and is his true love.

 They steal the bride's clothing so she could not get up and flee, using the ploughwheel and the needles to get back to the cottage of toads and frogs, but when they arrive, it becomes a castle, and the frogs and toads, which were the children of kings, are all transformed back into their true forms.
 They marry and live there for many years, are reconciled with the princess's father and unite their kingdoms into one.

 Analysis

+Tale type

+Scholars Hans-Jörg Uther and Jack Zipes recognized that the tale belonged to the cycle of the "Animal as Bridegroom".

 In folktales classified as tale type ATU 425A, "The Search for the Lost Husband" or "The Animal as Bridegroom", the maiden breaks a taboo or burns the husband's animal skin and, to atone, she must wear down a numbered pair of metal shoes.
 On her way to her husband, she usually asks for the help of the Sun, the Moon and the Wind, whereas inother variants, the heroine's helpers are three old women who live in distant cottages.
 According to Hans-Jörg Uther, the main feature of tale type ATU 425A is "bribing the false bride for three nights with the husband".

+Motifs

-Scholar Jack Zipes noted that the tale was "clearly related" to "The Animal Bridegroom" tale type.
-He also cited that the Brothers Grimm interpreted the Eisenofern as Eitofan, a place of fire and possibly Hell.
+According to Jack Zipes, the Brothers Grimm interpreted the Eisenofern as Eitofan, a place of fire and possibly Hell.